IbrahimMoftah329/Capstone/README.md

 # Getting Started with Docker

-This document provides instructions for setting up and running the `getting-started` Docker image.
+This document provides instructions for setting up and running the `cardmates` Docker image.
 First make sure you have docker installed from their website https://docs.docker.com/engine/install/

 ## Docker Instructions